Sneha-Sridharan/Grievance-Management-System/README.md

 # Grievance-Management-System

-- The Grievances Management System is a common portal for the institution that facilitates students and faculties to lodge/register their complaints regarding various grievances such as lack of availability of lab equipment, sanitation issues, suggestions for lecture timetables, lack of facilities in classroom etc.
+- The Grievances Management System is a common portal for the institution that facilitates students and professors to lodge/register their complaints regarding various grievances such as lack of availability of lab equipment, sanitation issues, suggestions for lecture timetables, lack of facilities in classroom etc.
 - A Redressal Committee will handle and redress the registered grievances.
 This committee will be headed by a moderator (admin) who will allocate the grievances to be redresses to various members and also monitor the status or progress of redressal.

 # The system has 4 modules